Genivia/ugrep/README.md

            %~     a newline character.

+           %M     the number of matching lines

-           %m     the number of matches or matched files.
+           %m     the number of matches

            %O     the matching line is output as a raw string of bytes.